Logging in WordPress and WP-CLI

 output the results to a log file with timestamps.
 My system cron configuration

-is in /config/misc/crontab
+is in /config/misc/crontab:

 * * * * * www-data flock -n /sites/uncached.org/wp-cron.lock wp --path=/sites/uncached.org/public_html cron event run --due-now 2>&1 | ts >> /sites/uncached.org/logs/cron.log